 Despite the failed attempt, Ball was clearly planning an elaborate kidnapping — authorities found handcuffs, tranquilizers, and a ransom note in the trunk of his car.

-Part of Ball's plan was to ransom the princess for three million pounds, from the hand of the queen herself.
-Ball's typed ransom note, which was found in his car, critiqued the royal family while simultaneously demanding a sum of three million pounds in 5 pound notes.
+Part of Ball's plan was to ransom the princess for 3 million pounds, money he desired to come from the hand of the queen herself.
+Ball's typed ransom note, which was found in his car, critiqued the royal family while simultaneously demanding the sum be delivered in five-pound notes.
 The money would need to be contained in 20 separated suitcases and put on a plane to Switzerland.
 Ball's note also demanded Queen Elizabeth II accompany the suitcases to Switzerland.

 Ball Was Able To Access Anne's Itinerary Just By Calling Buckingham Palace